Horace Locklear

-Horace Locklear (born November 27, 1942) is an American politician and former attorney who served in the North Carolina House of Representatives from 1977 until 1983.
+Horace Locklear (November 27, 1942 – May 5, 2024) was an American politician and attorney who served in the North Carolina House of Representatives from 1977 until 1983.
 A member of the Lumbee tribe, he was the first Native American to practice law in North Carolina.

 Early life

-Horace Locklear was born on November 27, 1942 to Riley and Margaret Locklear in Lumberton, North Carolina, United States.
-He is a member of the Lumbee tribe.
+Horace Locklear was born on November 27, 1942, to Riley and Margaret Locklear in Lumberton, North Carolina, United States.
+He was a member of the Lumbee tribe.
 He attended Piney Grove Elementary School and Magnolia High School.
 After graduating from the latter, he attended Pembroke State College, graduating in 1964.
 He then attended North Carolina Central University, graduating in 1972 with a Juris Doctor degree.